Points of Dispute: Contesting a Bill of Costs

 • Begin your Points with points of principle such as proportionality or hourly rates which effect the whole of the Bill.
 Then turn to critiquing any specific items in the Bill, creating a new Point for each different item for which a reduction is sought.

-How Can ARC Costs Assist?
+How Can ARC Costs assist?

-At ARC Costs, our experienced costs team of Costs Lawyers and Draftsmen always ensure that the best outcome is achieved.
 If you are the Paying Party, we can ensure your Points of Dispute will be compliant with the CPR and practice directions, and these are usually prepared within 7 days of instruction, unless the Bill of Costs is a higher value matter.

 If you are the Receiving Party, we can also assist by preparing your Bill of Costs and negotiating your costs further by drafting Points of Reply in response to Points of Dispute.